loganfalzarano/csf_assign03/README.txt

 together on debugging and improving readbility.

-In our trials we tested all 6 legal permutation of allocate type, write type, eviction type which includes:
+In our trials we tested all 6 legal permutations of allocate type, write type, and eviction type which includes:
 	write allocate, write back, and least recently used write allocate, write through, and least recently used no write allocate, write back, and least recently used